 Graduation fees will be charged to your LOUIE Student Center once you have applied.
-If you withdraw your application or your application is denied due to deficiencies, the $35 per degree/certificate fee(s) will be refunded to your account.
+If you withdraw your application or your application is denied due to deficiencies, the $35 per degree/certificate fee(s) will NOT be refunded.
 If you re-apply for graduation, the appropriate fees will be charged to your account.
-Please note that the graduation fee cannot be waived due to low income or other circumstances.
+Please note that the graduation fee WILL NOT be waived due to low income status or other circumstances.

 Graduation filing fees:

 This is your last chance to review your information and verify that everything is correct.

 - Verify that your NAME, ADDRESS and DEGREE are correct.
 Any replacement diplomas will be mailed at the student's expense.